arnabganguly/Kafkaconnect/ConfigureKafkaConnectdistributed1.md

 - Repeat the same steps on other edge node to start Kafka Connect in distributed mode

 > Note : A file *nohup.out* is created in the same folder from where it is executed.
-If you are interested in exploring to the startup logs simply *cat nohup.out*
+If you are interested in exploring the startup logs simply *cat nohup.out*

 #### Kafka Connect REST API